hujhax/austin-improv-wiki/ChuTopp.md

 }}

 ## Summary
-**ChuTopp** is an improv power duo of Topping Haggerty and Chuy Zarate.
+**ChuTopp** is the improv power duo of Topping Haggerty and Chuy Zarate.
 Their characters are usually trying to save the world or over through the world using that innocuous life skills.

 ## History
 ChuTopp performs at The Hideout Theatre, The Institution Theater, and Coldtowne Theater.